 Part of a wider story

-Some of the ex-children of Centrepoint have shared their stories publicly, but by and large most of the child victims of sexual abuse at Centrepoint have been silent.
-The silence has resulted in a lack of clear documentation about these events.
+Some of the ex-children of Centrepoint have shared their stories publicly but by and large most of the child victims of sexual abuse at Centrepoint have been silent.
+The silence has resulted in confusion, misinformation and isolation.
 There has not been a place where trusting dialogue could happen to unpack the corrosive memories, for both adult and child ex-residents.
-For many restoration has not occurred.
+For many, restoration has not occurred.
 These pages are an attempt to bring together those people who want to participate in a restorative and healing process which may have the power to break the hold of shame and guilt for many ex-residents of Centrepoint.
-The history of culturally condoned and enabled childhood sexual abuse which occurred at Centrepoint occurred in a cultural context which was ignorant and permissive.
+The history of culturally condoned and enabled childhood sexual abuse which occurred at Centrepoint occurred in a cultural context which was both ignorant and permissive.

 This story is part of a wider story about sexual harm in New Zealand.
 The way we talk in New Zealand about gender or sexuality-based abuse, violence and discrimination is changing.
 There is a rising surge of voices shouting clearly that for this society to be fair and equitable, the dialogue needs to be different, and the voices of those who have lived on the periphery and have yet to be represented, need to be heard.